 Unscrew several Oreo cookies and replace the filling with toothpaste.
-Sandwich the cookies back together and serve with milk, or water to make it look like a totally normal snack.
-How disgusted they are probably depends on the flavor of the toothpaste you use for the prank!
+Sandwich the cookies back together and serve with milk to make it look like a totally normal snack.
+How disgusted they’ll be probably depends on the flavor of the toothpaste you use for the prank!

 Cat and mouse

 April Fools’ pranks don’t necessarily require some elaborate setup.
 In fact, Allan Borch, a growth hacker and founder of DotcomDollar, only needed a bar of soap and a bottle of clear nail polish to pull a prank on his girlfriend.
-“I went ahead and bought some clear nail polish, took the bar of soap from our bathroom, and completely covered the whole thing with the nail polish,” he says.
+“I went ahead and bought some clear nail polish, took the bar of soap from our bathroom and completely covered the whole thing with the nail polish,” he says.
 “When she tried using it, it would not lather at all.
-We had a few laughs and some compliments for my effort.”
-Borch recommends allowing the nail polish to dry on the bar of soap for quite some in order for this one to work.
+We had a few laughs and I got some compliments for my effort.”
+Borch recommends allowing the nail polish to dry on the soap for some time in order for this one to work.

-Completely wrap a loved one’s car in plastic wrap then cover in silly string.
+Completely wrap a loved one’s car in plastic wrap, then cover it all in silly string.
 (Don’t get the silly string on the car though, because it could damage its finish.)
-It may look like a lot of work to unwrap, but you just have to slice down the middle and it comes off quickly.
+It may look like a lot of work to unwrap, but if you slice it down the middle, it comes off quickly.

 Not even the family cat is safe from funny April Fools’ pranks.
 Derrick from Simply Cat Care shares this “Trap Your Cat in a Square” prank.
 Create a square on the ground with masking tape.
-When your cat walks into, they will find themselves trapped, he explains, because they will think there’s a barrier stopping them when there isn’t.
-“It’s a silly little gag that might get a laugh, of course, you can ‘let the cat out’ by untaping the floor once you’ve had enough fun.”
+When your cat walks into it, it will find itself trapped, he explains, because it will think there’s a barrier stopping it when there really isn’t.
+“It’s a silly little gag that might get a laugh; of course, you can remove the tape to ‘let the cat out’ once you’ve had enough fun.”
 These cat memes will make you laugh every time.

 Pretend that you’re going to the bathroom and call your kid asking for toilet paper.
-When they come into the bathroom handing you the toilet paper, “accidentally” smear melted chocolate (which looks like poop) on their hands as they pass off the roll.
+When they come into the bathroom to hand you the toilet paper, “accidentally” smear melted chocolate (which looks like poop) on their hands as they pass off the roll.